Visualization for Human-Centered AI Tools: Definition: Human-Centered AI Tools

 \paragraph{Understandability.}

-Two experts noted that (E4-5) providing explanations may not be enough; a human user needs to understand the explanations generated by the AI models and align them with their mental models and expectations.
-For instance, the ``General Data Protection Regulation (GDPR)''~\cite{voigt2017eu} from the European Union requires that users should receive explanations in a \emph{concise, transparent, intelligible, and easily accessible} form.
+Two experts noted that providing explanations may not be enough (E4-E5); users must actually comprehend these explanations and align them with their mental models.
+The EU's General Data Protection Regulation~\cite{voigt2017eu} captures this requirement, mandating explanations be \textit{concise, transparent, intelligible, and easily accessible}.

 \paragraph{Accountability.}